 Smith River Elementary School

-- Smith River Elementary School's student population of 244 students has stayed relatively flat over five school years.
+- Smith River Elementary School's student population of 220 students has declined by 11% over five school years.

-- The teacher population of 11 teachers has grown by 10% over five school years.
+- The teacher population of 11 teachers has stayed relatively flat over five school years.

 |Grades Offered||Grades Kindergarten-8|